-22338VIC Certificate II in Building and Construction Pre-apprenticeship

-This certificate aims to provide students with basic industry specific skills and knowledge to enable transition into an apprenticeship within the building and construction industries at the Certificate III level.
+22338VIC Certificate II in Building and Construction aims to provide learners with basic industry specific skills and knowledge to enable transition into an apprenticeship within the building and construction industries at the Certificate III level.
 This pre-apprenticeship course consists of a core of common cross sector units of competency that provide skills and knowledge in applying basic levelling procedures, carrying out basic measurements and calculations, communicating in the workplace, erecting and safely using working platforms, interpreting basic plans and drawings, preparing and applying for work in the construction industry, working effectively and sustainably in the construction industry and workplace safety practices onsite.
-The course also includes a range of units that introduce the learner to the application of specific materials, tools and equipment, and techniques used in specific trade sectors.
+The course also includes a range of units that introduce the learner to the application of specific materials, tools and equipment, and techniques used in specific trade sectors that underpin the Certificate III qualifications in the Bricklaying, Carpentry, Joinery, Shop fitting and Stair building, Painting and Decorating, Solid Plastering, Stonemasonry, Wall and Ceiling Lining and Wall and Floor Tiling trade sectors.

-Students who receive a Unit 3 and 4 sequence for VCE VET Building and Construction will be eligible for an increment towards their ATAR (10% of the lowest study score of the primary four studies).
+Students who receive a Unit 3 and 4 sequence for VCE VET Building and Construction will be eligible for an increment towards their ATAR (10% of the average of the primary four scaled studies).

 Further training in this qualification is required for completion of the pre-apprenticeship (if only 2 years are completed) which can lead to an apprenticeship in the Building and Construction Industry in areas such as general construction, carpentry - framework/formwork/finishing.
-Completion of a third year will reduce the term of apprenticeship by 12 months.
+Completion of a third year will reduce term of apprenticeship by 12 months.